PabloHiro/terraform-modules/README.md

 # terraform-playground

-Dummy project to test terraform automation
+Dummy project to test terraform automation and basic templates